awsdocs/amazon-cloudfront-developer-guide/doc_source/UpdatingExistingObjects.md

 # Updating Existing Content with a CloudFront Distribution<a name="UpdatingExistingObjects"></a>

-There are two ways to update existing content in a CloudFront distribution: update objects \(files\) using the same name or update by using a version identifier in the name\.
+There are two ways to update existing content that CloudFront is set up to distribute for you:
++ Update files by using the same name
++ Update by using a version identifier in the file name

 We recommend that you use a version identifier in file names or in folder names, to help give you more control over managing the content that CloudFront serves\.

 ## Updating Existing Files Using Versioned File Names<a name="ReplacingObjects"></a>